vpolaris/Podman-Vaultwarden/README.md

 + ssl_error_log record all ssl failures

 ## Ressource Control
-the maximum amount of memory was fixed at 300MB, 150MB for the application and 150MB for system, allocated CPU has been set to 25% for application.
+The maximum amount of memory usage for the container was fixed at 300MB, 150MB for the application and 150MB for system, allocated CPU has been set to 25% for application.
-That'suit well a familly needs. for groups of 10 or more users you may to tune this values for application the file to adjust is service/bitwarden-httpd.slice and for system you can set the value inservice/memorymax.conf.
-Normally the memory used is arround 120MB on the host in normal operation mode
+That's suit well a familly needs. for groups of 10 or more users you may tune this values.
+For application the file to adjust is services/bitwarden-httpd.slice and for system you can set the value in services/memorymax.conf.
+Normally the memory used is arround 130MB on the host in normal operation mode

+##Testing
+Working on :
++ VMWare - Fedora 33 Server edition
++ Raspberry Pi4 - Fedora CoreOS 33

 ## Sources:
-I found my inspiration from these web site
+I found my inspiration from these web sites

-** For Bitwarden RS and the vault combined **
+**For Bitwarden RS and the vault combined**
 + https://fiat-tux.fr/2019/01/14/installer-un-serveur-bitwarden_rs/
 + https://illuad.fr/2020/06/11/install-a-bitwarden-rs-server.html

-** Ressource Control Group and Timer **
+**Ressource Control Group and Timer**
 + https://medium.com/horrible-hacks/using-systemd-as-a-better-cron-a4023eea996d

 ## License